AdobeDocs/advertising.en/help/dsp/planner/planner-edit.md

 ---
-title: Edit a reach plan
+title: Edit a Connected TV Reach Plan
-description: Learn how to edit the settings for a reach plan.
+description: Learn how to edit the settings for a connected TV reach plan.
 feature: DSP Planner
 ---
-# Edit a reach plan
+# Edit a Connected TV Reach Plan

 *Beta feature*